edueroid/edueroid/README.md

-# edueroid
+# Edueroid
-Let's together make it possible!
+An educational platform!